cmusphinx/cmusphinx.github.io/wiki/faq.md

 to collect a database of test samples** and measure the recognition accuracy.
 You need to dump speech utterances into wav files, write the reference text file and use decoder to decode it.
-Then calculate WER using the ''word_align.pl'' tool from Sphinxtrain.
+Then calculate WER using the `word_align.pl` tool from Sphinxtrain.
 Test database size depends on the accuracy but usually it's enough to have 10 minutes of transcribed audio to test recognizer accuracy reliably.
 The process is described in [tutorialtuning](tutorialtuning).